Wednesday, September 17, 2025

 The story...

-Should I put on my favorite old t-shirt or that button-downed collared shirt?
+Should I put on my favorite old t-shirt or that button-downed-collared shirt?
 Why take a shower if no one will notice?
 Why put the books back on the book shelf?
 I'll probably need them tomorrow.
-Why get my hair cut?
-It doesn't look too bad.
-Why vacuum the carpet once per week?
-I really don't notice the difference.
+Why cut my hair?
+It looks okay.
+Why vacuum the carpet weekly?
+Who notices the difference?
 Why not eat and entertain ourselves the way that we normally do?
 Why study the bible?
 Netflix has programming designed to entertain, teach, and satisfy and it'll give us something to talk about.

 Do I practice self-care first to develop a sense of love and value for me?
 Or, do I focus on understanding, valuing, and loving me to open up my will for practicing self-care?